Lisa Poisso, Book Editor

 Your book is as unique as you are, and I don’t offer a one-size-fits-all fee or set range for editing.
 I’ll assess and quote your project individually, based on what sort of editorial help your book needs.

-My fees align with the industry-standard rates published by the Editorial Freelancers Association.
-You can expect to pay about two cents ($0.02 USD) per word for critiques or four cents ($0.04 USD) per word for developmental editing.
+Critiques start at two cents ($0.02 USD) per word, with developmental editing from four cents ($0.04 USD) per word.
 Partial edits and critiques range from $249 to $989.

 Editing is most effective for fully revised manuscripts that have been reviewed by multiple non-biased readers.
 If your work is in an earlier stage of development, story coaching could be a better fit and a smarter use of your editorial budget.